 Contact point Sans-Papiers Basel

 The contact point “Anlaufstelle für Sans-Papiers Basel” is a counselling centre for people without valid identification and residence permission.
 It offers a place where Sans-Papiers can exchange information and feel safe.
 The contact point supports people with professional advice, offers assistance in various areas of life and helps them organise their daily routine.
-The Swiss population should be encouraged to show solidarity for the situation of the Sans-Papiers.
+At the same time, the Swiss population is encouraged to show solidarity for the situation of the Sans-Papiers.
 The aim is to create better living conditions for people without the right of residence in Switzerland.

 SAG – Swiss Alliance GMO-free

-The SAG – Swiss Alliance GMO-free is a platform of discussion, information and action for organisations and individual members who have critical views on genetic engineering.
+The SAG – Swiss Alliance GMO-free is a platform of discussion, information and action for organisations and individual members who are critical of genetic engineering.
 It is the umbrella organisation for a total of 25 Swiss associations from the fields of environment, nature conservation, animal protection, medicine, development cooperation, organic farming and consumer protection.

 Swiss Coalition Right to Seeds

 The Swiss Coalition Right to Seeds is committed to ensuring that farmers in countries of the Global South do not lose control over their seeds.
 The diverse seed systems of farmers guarantee food security and biological diversity.
 This is why it is essential that rights to seeds are recognised in the long term and are not restricted or destroyed by free trade agreements.